dxos/dxos/docs/docs/guide/glossary.md

 ### Vault

-Data in ECHO and HALO identity is physically stored in browser storage on the HALO application's domain, not the consuming application's.
-Read more about [local vault topology](./echo/#local-vault-topology).
+ECHO data and HALO identities are physically stored in browser storage on the [HALO](./platform/halo) application's domain, not the consuming application's. **This enables data privacy and gives end-users control over their data**.
+Read more about [HALO vault topology](./platform/#local-vault-topology).

 ### Device